Persecution of the Montagnard in Vietnam: Contemporary persecution

-Montagnards are oppressed and abused by the Vietnamese regime with their land being seized and stolen by the Vietnamese, the Cambodian-Vietnamese border blocked by the Vietnamese to stop them from leaving as refugees and the Vietnamese tortured Montagnards with electricity and beatings.
-As a means of intimidation, the Vietnamese gather hundreds of spectators to watch trials of arrested Montaganrds and force public repudiation of religious belief upon the Montagnards. the Vietnamese accuse Montagnards of being "reactionary".
+Montagnards are oppressed and abused by the Vietnamese regime with their land being seized and stolen by the Vietnamese, the Cambodian-Vietnamese border blocked by the Vietnamese to stop them from leaving as refugees and the Vietnamese torturing Montagnards with electricity and beatings.
+As a means of intimidation, the Vietnamese gather hundreds of spectators to watch trials of arrested Montaganrds and force public repudiation of religious belief upon them.
+The Vietnamese accuse Montagnards of being "reactionary".

-Degar religious rights and autonomy are not allowed by the Vietnamese Communists.
-A Montagnard family was attacked with machetes by ordinary Vietnamese citizens.
-Assaults and brutality by Vietnamese citizens is sanctioned and supported by the Vietnamese government.
+Degar religious rights and autonomy are not allowed by the Vietnamese government.
+Assaults and brutality by Vietnamese citizens is sanctioned and supported by the Vietnamese government, with one Montagnard family having been attacked with machetes by Vietnamese citizens in 2007.
 Their traditional lands were seized from them.

 Vietnamese government supported racism, anti-religious policies, land theft, abuse, and imprisonment against ethnic minorities like the Hmong, Montagnards, and Khmer Krom were condemned by the UN Committee on the Elimination of Racial Discrimination in Geneva during its 80th Session.

-In Gialai province, Cu Se district, Hbong village, Siu Klong, a Degar Montagnard, was hung to death by ordinary Vietnamese citizens on 5 December 2012 and the Vietnamese police and government ignored the crime and did nothing against the perpetrators.
+In Gialai province, Cu Se district, Hbong village, Siu Klong, a Degar Montagnard, was hung to death by Vietnamese citizens on 5 December 2012.
+The Vietnamese police and government ignored the crime and took no action against the perpetrators.

 Religious freedom is officially allowed in article 70 of the constitution of Vietnam, but the Vietnamese government ignores this and kill, jails, and abuses Degars because of their religion after 1975 when the Central Highlands was occupied by North Vietnamese.
 The Vietnamese police crucified a fifty-year-old Degar man named A Tac while assaulting and beating other Degars whose limbs were restrained in the commune of Dak Krong.

 Vietnamese police assaulted and beat Montagnard Degar children and babies in addition to adults, women, and old people in the province of Kontum, Kon Braih district, Dak T'Re commune in Bon Kon H'Drom village on 21 August 2012.

 The de-listing of Vietnam by the US State Department was criticized by the Montagnards due to Vietnam's continued arrests and abuse of Montagnards due to religion.